persteenolsen/pso-gatsby-blog-one/src/posts/2026-01-03-python-fastapi-basic-auth-demo.md

   - fastapi-authentication-use-cases
 ---

-A production-style starter project showcasing HTTP Basic authentication.
+A starter project showcasing HTTP Basic authentication.
 It includes OpenAPI / Swagger, SQLAlchemy, Alembic, PostgreSQL, and is hosted on Vercel Cloud with Serverless Functions using a GitHub-based CI/CD workflow

 The included Vue 3 SPA supports silent authentication, allowing users to stay signed in even after refreshing the browser